GoTeamEpsilon/ctakes-rest-service/README.md

-(Note: this software is in a beta state)

 # cTAKES Rest Service

 The goal of this solution is to provide a JSON-based REST service to process unstructured clinical text through a smart natural language processing system in a fast, accurate, and easy to setup way.